meganukebmp/DWIN_T5UIC1/README.md

 ### 2.5 CRC
 CRC can be enabled in the SD card config file `T5UIC1.CFG`.
 The CRC is a CRC-16/MODBUS.

-If any instruction fails the CRC check the device will the following error:
+If any instruction fails the CRC check the device will return the following error:

 | Instruction | Data |
 |-------------|------|